Expert guidance for children during seasons of grief.

 The best way is to call us directly at (509) 783-7418 to discuss your exact needs.
 Our Cork’s Place coordinator will schedule a time to meet with you.

 Is there a cost?

-At Cork’s Place we believe no child or family should go through the stages of grief alone.
-Thanks in part to grants, fundraising events and individual contributions our services are offered to families within our community free of charge.
+At Cork’s Place we believe no child or family should go through the process of grief alone.
+Thanks in part to grants, fundraising events and individual contributions our services are offered to families within our local community, as well as surrounding communities, free of charge.